codeceptjs/CodeceptJS/docs/helpers/REST.md

 -   baseURL: API base URL
 -   timeout: timeout for requests in milliseconds.
 10000ms by default
 -   defaultHeaders: a list of default headers
--   resetHeaders: set to true to reset headers  between requests.
-Disabled by default

 ### Parameters

 -   `config`

-### \_cleanRequestHeaders

-Changes headers to default if reset headers option is true

 ### \_executeRequest